Rachel0619/My-Portfolio/README.md

 # Welcome to Rachel's portfolio!

 Welcome to my portfolio repository!
-Below are the key projects that I have worked on.
+Below are the key projects that I have worked on in the data field.
+This repository is regularly updated as I continue progressing through my projects.

 ## Data Analysis Projects